Social Security Disability

 For those who are unable to earn a living, the social security administration (SSA) provides an important social safety net.
 The social security administration has two different benefits programs available that provide monthly income for the disabled.
 One program is referred to as supplemental security income (SSI).
 SSI is a means-based program available not only to the disabled but also the elderly.
 The other program is called social security disability insurance (SSDI) and it is available to people who have earned coverage by working and paying into the social security system.

-At the Law Offices of Jeffrey S. Glassman, our Massachusetts Social Security Disability Insurance attorneys are committed to working aggressively on behalf of those injured in the workforce.
+At the Jeffrey Glassman Injury Lawyers, our Massachusetts Social Security Disability Insurance attorneys are committed to working aggressively on behalf of those injured in the workforce.
 Our Boston workers' compensation practice, combined with our thriving personal injury and wrongful death litigation departments, mean we have the knowledge and experience to handle your work injury claim from start to finish, and to win you the compensation you deserve.

 While SSI and SSDI are both intended to ensure that a disabled worker has the money he needs to provide for himself and stay out of poverty, the social security administration has made the application process very difficult.
 Their aim is to prevent fraud and make sure only the truly disabled receive benefits.
 But unfortunately the effect of their stringent application process is that many qualified disabled persons are initially denied.
 Because applying for benefits is so difficult, it is advisable to consult with an experienced Boston social security disability attorney.Are you Eligible for SSDI Benefits?